-We have currently reviewed 2 headphones from Philips.
-They're a big brand that makes a bit of everything including headphones for casual and professional use.
+We have currently reviewed 2 Philips headphones.
+They're a big brand that makes a bit of everything, including headphones for casual and professional use.

-Overall, Philips makes a wide variety of headphones that cover most use cases.
-They offer comfortable and cheap earbuds as well as pricier active noise-cancelling or professional DJ headphones.
-We have yet to test their full lineup but the headphones we have tested delivered a good sound quality at a decent price.
-However, Philips has some lineups and models that feel overpriced when compared to other brands, especially, for the number of features they provide.
+Overall, Philips makes a wide variety of headphones that cover most uses.
+They offer comfortable and cheap earbuds as well as pricier active noise cancelling or professional DJ headphones.
+We have yet to test their full lineup, but the headphones we have tested delivered a good sound quality at a decent price.
+However, Philips has some models that feel overpriced when compared to other brands, especially for the number of features they provide.

-The best Philips headphones for audio quality are the SHP 9500.
+The best Philips headphones for audio quality are the Philips SHP9500.
 They have an almost unmatched sound quality to price ratio, and they're on par with some of the best and priciest headphones from other brands.
 They're also incredibly comfortable and lightweight for their size.
-If you're looking for a great pair of open, over-ear headphones for critical listening, then the SHP 9500 are a great recommendation.
+If you're looking for a great pair of open, over-ear headphones for critical listening, then these are a great recommendation.

-The Fidelio NC1 are the best-mixed usage headphones from Philips that we've tested so far.
-They're a well built and compact on-ear headset with decent noise cancellation.
-That makes them above average for commuting especially thanks to their easy to use design and portable but sturdy build.
+The Philips Fidelio NC1 are the best-mixed usage headphones from Philips that we've tested so far.
+They're a well-built and compact on-ear headset with decent noise cancellation.
+That makes them above average for commuting, especially thanks to their easy to use design and portable but sturdy build.
 Unfortunately, they're surprisingly pricey, especially compared to similar headphones from other brands.
-If you have the budget and want a stylish but compact pair of portable headphones from Philips, then the Fidelio NC1 would be a good option.
+If you have the budget and want a stylish but compact pair of portable headphones from Philips, then these are a good option.